+- of dust by specifying materials such as powders in pellet, paste or tablet form or in sealed, pre-packed bags, rather than weighing them out by hand; or using a solid rather than a liquid substance to avoid splashes

+- Changing the process to emit less of the substance and reduce the risk of exposure - for example, reducing the temperature of a process to reduce the amount of vapour getting into the air

-- Enclosing the process or activity to prevent or minimise the escape or release of the substance - for example, using a closed transfer or handling system or using sheeting or temporary screens to prevent dust escaping during tasks such as softstrip demolition - Extracting emissions of the substance near the source - for example, using local exhaust ventilation (LEV) equipment - Keeping the number of workers at risk to a minimum - such as limiting the number of people near the work - Providing suitable PPE.
+- Enclosing the process or activity

+to prevent or minimise the escape

+or release of the substance for

+example, using a closed transfer or

+handling system or using sheeting or

+temporary screens to prevent dust

+escaping during tasks such as softstrip demolition

+- Extracting emissions of the substance near the source - for example, using local exhaust ventilation (LEV) equipment

+- Keeping the number of workers at risk to a minimum - such as limiting the number of people near the work

+- Providing suitable PPE.

-HSE says the exposure controls should always consist of a combination of suitable control equipment and appropriate ways of working to prevent or reduce exposure.
-This means combining equipment, such as exhaust ventilation plant, with safe working procedures, such as suitable instruction, training and supervision for workers and maintaining the exposure control equipment.
+HSE says the exposure controls should always be a combination of suitable control equipment and appropriate ways of working to prevent or reduce exposure.
+This means combining equipment, such as exhaust ventilation plant, with safe working practices, such as suitable instruction, training and supervision for workers,.
+It also means maintaining the exposure control equipment.